onera/std_e/doc/design_documents/multi_dimensional_arrays.rst

 Miscellaneous
 *************

-* There is no implicit conversion between `multi_array` classes.
-To create a view, use `make_view`.
+* There is no implicit conversion between :cpp:`multi_array` classes.
+To create a view, use :cpp:`make_view`.
-* C-order is just Fortran-order with reversed indices, so use of C-order can be done by wrapping `multi_array` into a class where accessors do reverse the indices.
+* C-order is just Fortran-order with reversed indices, so use of C-order can be done by wrapping :cpp:`multi_array` into a class where accessors do reverse the indices.
 Same for other "hybrid" orders: just permute the indices.